Get 60% Off & Free Shipping While Stocks Last

 Related: Dog Feeding 101: Choose the Right Food for Your Dog

-Aural Hemorrhage
+Aural Hematomas or Hemorrhage

-If a dog's ear infection is not treated, he can scratch or hit his ears against objects, which could develop a blood blister.
-An aural hematoma is a blister that may also cause headshakes.
+If a dog's ear infection is not treated, they can scratch or hit their ears against objects, which could develop a blood blister or ear hematoma.

 Ear Polyps